 I’ll admit, I hate baths (so soggy!).
 But even setting that aside, this last bit of advice is ridiculous and totally misguided.
 Folx, eating is a form of self-care.
 Nourishing your body properly is one of the most basic ways to care for it and show it respect.
 A bubble bath might get you clean and help you relax (unless you’re like me and you’re ready to get out the second you get in).
 But bathing won’t make you feel less hungry, nor will phoning a friend or taking a walk.
 And sure, drinking water might fill your stomach for a little while, but it’s not the solution to your hunger, either.

 The only way to feel less hungry is to eat.
 And if you want to learn to eat intuitively, you must commit to eating when you’re hungry.
 Every time.
+That means eating regular meals, and snacking throughout the day.

 Want more advice for intuitive eating, tuning out diet culture, and learning to respect your body in a way that feels sustainable?
 Subscribe to the Quit Your Diet Newsletter and you’ll get the latest every week.